alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 At training time, everything's fine.
 But you know how the two networks have shared weights? **The moving averages for dataset mean and variance are also shared, getting updated on both datasets.**
-In the second approach, we train as if the normalization was MNIST mean and variance, or SVHN mean and variance, but at test time we normalize with the mean and variance of the merged MNIST + SVHN dataset.
+In the second approach, the top network is trained with mean and variance estimated with MNIST data.
+The bottom network estimates with SVHN data.
-And because the test-time normalization differs from the average train time normalization, we get results like this.
+But during training, the moving average keeps track of both MNIST and SVHN data.
+At test time, we normalize with the mean and variance of the merged dataset, And because the test-time normalization differs from the average train time normalization, we get results like this.

 IMAGE
+{: .centered }

 This is a plot of accuracy on my two datasets.
 The plot is of the top, median, and worst performance over 5 random seeds.
 Note the higher variance of the incorrect approach.

-Also, note that this problem isn't specific to domain adaptation.
-It's a problem whenever minibatches aren't representative of your data distribution.
-The big example is GANs.
-If your discriminator uses batch norm, then the minibatches should always be half fake and half real.
+Whenever individual minibatches aren't representative of your entire data distribution, you can run into this problem.
+That means forgetting to randomize your input is especially bad with batch norm.
+It also plays a big role in GANs.
+The discriminator is usually trained on a mix of fake data and real data.
-If you alternate batches of fake data and real data, you're going to have a bad time.
+If your discriminator uses batch norm, it's incorrect to alternate between batches of all fake or all real data.
+Each minibatch needs to be a 50-50 mix of both.

+(Aside: in practice, we got the best results by using the two network version, without shared batch norm parameters.
+This was trickier to implement, but it did help a bit.)

+IMAGE
+{: .centered }

 Batch Norm: The Cause of, And Solution To, All of Life's Problems
 ------------------------------------------------------------------------

-By now, you may have noticed a pattern to these problems.
+By now, you may have noticed a pattern.

 I've thought about this quite a bit, and I've concluded that I'm never touching batch norm again if I can get away with it.